alfred_ vs Todoist: Task Tracking vs Task Discovery (2026)

 Is Todoist good enough for professional task management?

 Todoist is excellent for personal and team task management.
 It's clean, fast, and available on every platform.
 The limitation is not quality but scope.
-Todoist manages tasks you manually enter.
-It does not read your email, extract action items, draft replies, or track follow-ups.
+Todoist manages tasks you manually enter or forward in.
+It does not read your inbox on its own, draft replies, or track follow-ups across threads.
 If most of your tasks originate from email, Todoist requires you to manually bridge that gap every single time. alfred_ eliminates that gap entirely by extracting tasks from email automatically.

 Does Todoist have AI features?